gferhpc/supercomputing.tue.nl/pages/documentation/policies.md

 This is a regularly occurring cause for poor head node performance.
 How do we prevent being a nuisance?

-### Bulk Moving, deleting, tarring, files that are in home
+### Bulk moving, deleting, tarring, etc. files that are in home

 This is a common part of cleaning up your home directory.
 It can cause overloading of the disk system regardless of measures you take, but you